Scarlet (color): 16th to 19th century

-In the Assumption, by Titian (1516-1518), the figures of God, the Virgin Mary and two apostles are highlighted by their scarlet costumes, painted with vermilion pigment from Venice.
+In the Assumption, by Titian (1516–1518), the figures of God, the Virgin Mary and two apostles are highlighted by their scarlet costumes, painted with vermilion pigment from Venice.
 The young Queen Elizabeth I (here in about 1563) liked to wear bright reds, before she adopted the more sober image of the Virgin Queen.
 Her satin gown was probably dyed with kermes.
 In the 16th century, an even more vivid scarlet began to arrive in Europe from the New World.
 When the Spanish conquistadores conquered Mexico, they found that the Aztecs were making brilliant red shades from another variety of scale insect called cochineal, similar to the European kermes vermiilo, but producing better shades of red at lower costs.
 The first shipments were sent from Mexico to Seville in 1523.
 The Venetian guilds at first tried to block the use of the cochineal in Europe, but before the century was over, it was being used to make scarlet dye in Spain, France, Italy, and Holland, and almost all the fine scarlet garments of Europe were made with cochineal.

 Scarlet was the traditional color of the British nobility in the 17th and 18th century.
 The members of the House of Lords wore red ceremonial gowns for the opening of Parliament, and today sit on red benches.

-The red military uniform was adopted by the British Army in 1645, and was still worn as a dress uniform until the outbreak of the First World War in August 1914.
+The red military uniform was adopted by the English New Model Army in 1645, and was still worn as a dress uniform until the outbreak of the First World War in August 1914.
 Ordinary soldiers wore red coats dyed with madder, while officers wore scarlet coats dyed with the more expensive cochineal.
 This led to British soldiers being known as red coats.
+After 1873 all ranks of the regiments wearing red tunics changed to the more vivid shade of scarlet.

 20th and 21st century

 From the 8th century until the early 20th century, the most important scarlet pigment used in western art was vermilion, made from the mineral cinnabar.
 It was used, along with red lake pigments, by artists from Botticelli and Raphael to Renoir.
 However, in 1919 commercial production began of an intense new synthetic pigment, cadmium red, made from cadmium sulfide and selenium.
 The new pigment became the standard red of Henri Matisse and the other important painters of the 20th century.

 In the 20th century, scarlet also became associated with revolution.
 Red flags had first been used as revolutionary emblems, symbolizing the blood of martyrs, during the French Revolution and Paris uprisings in 1848.
 Red became the color of socialism, then communism, and became the color of the flags of both the Soviet Union and Communist China.
 China still uses a scarlet flag; in Chinese culture red is also the color of happiness.
-Since the fall of the Soviet Union the flag of Russia is red, blue and white, the colors of the historic Russian flag from the time of Peter the Great, adapted by him from the colors of the Dutch flag.
+Since the fall of the Soviet Union, the flag of Russia consists of red, blue and white, the colors of the historic Russian flag from the time of Peter the Great that were adapted by him from the colors of the flag of the Netherlands.